nginx/unit-docs/source/configuration.rst

 First, make sure to install Unit along with the :ref:`Java language module
 <installation-precomp-pkgs>`.

-Besides :ref:`common options <configuration-apps-common>`, you have the
+Besides the :ref:`common options <configuration-apps-common>`, you have the
 following:

 .. list-table::